Change Font Size

 Benefits of Texas Lesson Study

-• Improves teacher effectiveness through self-reflective, outcome-oriented, research-based learning communities
+- Improves teacher effectiveness through self-reflective, structured, outcome-oriented, learning communities

 The TXLS Cycle

-— ESC specialists train, support, and coach LEA’s to sustain implementation (2-year implementation support funded by the grant)
+- ESC TXLS staff utilize a gradual release model to train, support, and coach LEAs in becoming self-sustained PLCs (2-year implementation support funded by the grant)

 How does TXLS Connect to T-TESS?